 Donald Trump: Is This the Most Dangerous Man In America?

-God Help Us All: This Is Now the Leader of the Free World
+God Help Us All: A Crackpot Leads the Free World

-Remember when Trump signed the Republican National Committee's pledge, promising not to run as a third-party candidate?
-That's a contract I bet they wish they could "walk back."
-And now he's President.
-God, help us all.
+Remember way back in 2015 when Trump signed the Republican National Committee's loyalty pledge, promising not to run as a third-party candidate?
+I bet even they wish they could walk that decision back.
+They legitimized a man who could be at the core of America's undoing.

 When self-described billionaire Donald Trump entered the 2016 Presidential race, many people thought it was silly, another of his desperate ploys for the media limelight.
 He had been talking about running for President since his Oprah appearance in 1987.